RickofManc/vv-pizzas/README.md

     * I want to understand how long it will take to cook my order, so that I can plan my journey time.
     * I want to learn which pizzas are available, so I can choose my preferred option.
     * I want to learn which sizes are available, so I can choose the appropriate size for my appetite.
-    * I want to order multiple pizzas, so I can more food to more people.
+    * I want to order multiple pizzas, so I can provide food to more people.
     * I want to be able to amend the order before committing, so that if a mistake is made I don't have to restart the order.
 * As the owner...
     * I want to reduce the time spent on the phone and writing orders, so I can focus on executing the orders.